twrecked/hass-aarlo/README.md

   db_motion_time: 30
   db_ding_time: 10
   recent_time: 10
+  last_format: '%m-%d %H:%M'
+  conf_dir: /config/.aarlo
 ```
 * If `packet_dump` is True `aarlo` will store all the packets it sees in `/config/.aarlo/packets.dump` file.
 * `db_motion_time` sets how long a doorbell motion will last.
 Arlo doorbell only indicates motion is present not that it stops.
 You can adjust the stop time out here.
 * `db_ding_time` sets how long a doorbell button press will last.
 As with motion Arlo doorbell only tells us it's pressed not released.
 * `recent_time` is used to hold the cameras in a `recent activity` state after a recording or streaming event.
 The actually streaming or recording can be over in a few seconds and without this the camera will revert back to idle possible looking like nothing has happend.
+* `last_format` is a `strftime` compatible string indicating how you want the last captured time displayed
+* `config_dir` is where the component stores its state.
+The default is fine for hassio and docker system, if you are using a virtualenv you will need to change this to somewhere you have permission to write to.

 Now restart your home assistant system.